 If you have a general query about the COVID-19 vaccine, please visit the NHS Inform website or use the national helpline 0800 030 8013 which is open from 8am to 8pm, seven days a week.

-Vaccine rollout to the general public, based on age and underlying health conditions, will be by NHS invitation letter.
-Further details regarding the precedence of invitation categories is available by visiting: www.nhsinform.scot/covid-19-vaccine/invitations-and-appointments/who-will-be-offered-the-coronavirus-vaccine Please avoid calling the surgery with any general queries about the COVID-19 vaccine as we are unable to give you any more information at this stage and we must try to keep phone lines open for people who are unwell and seeking medical care.
+Please avoid calling the surgery with any general queries about the COVID-19 vaccine as we are unable to give you any further information and must try to keep phone lines open for people who are unwell and seeking medical care.